Resignation and removal of auditors of registered scheme financial report or a compliance plan

 Our experience is that some auditors lodge applications that are either incomplete or based on one or more misconceptions about what the Corporations Act requires.

 Applications that do not sufficiently address the matters referred to in RG 26, or that are incomplete or deficient, will not be assessed by us until all relevant information is provided.
-In this case, we will return the application to you with an ‘Intent to refuse’ letter, seeking correction of the deficiencies and asking for further information to support the application.
+In this case, we may either return the application to you with an ‘Intent to refuse’ letter, or email you seeking correction of the deficiencies and asking for further information to support the application.
 See the checklist of information to be provided with your application in the appendix to RG 26.

 Where can I get more information?